 There is no cure for siderosis, and traditional treatments will only treat the symptoms themselves.
 These treatments might include medication, oxygen therapy and breathing exercises.
 There is also a focus on prevention, which may range from personal protective equipment like respirators to workplace ventilation and even limiting exposure to the contaminants in the first place.

-Unlike other treatment options, cellular therapy is a natural, minimally invasive treatment that harvests a patient’s own cells via a blood sample and reintroduces the cells into the lungs.
-These cells may help replicate and take on the characteristics of surrounding tissue, which means that they may be able to reduce the inflammation in the lungs.
+Unlike other treatment options, cellular therapy is a natural, minimally invasive treatment that harvests a patient’s own cells via a blood sample and introduces the cells into the lungs via the bloodstream.
+This treatment may be able to reduce the inflammation in the lungs.

 Many patients have been able to improve their overall quality of life after cellular therapy, and even reduce their reliance on oxygen and medication.
 The inflammation and scarring from siderosis may be permanent, but cellular therapy may be able to make it easier for you to return to the activities you love, spend more time with family and generally enjoy improved mood and energy levels.